EU And UK Narrow Gaps On Post-Brexit Trade But No Deal Yet - UrduPoint

 Von der Leyen said that Barnier and Frost had made progress towards resolving rules for state aid to businesses and that questions over how the deal will be governed "are largely being resolved".

-She said Britain had agreed not to undercut the labour, social and environmental standards it already upholds under EU law.
+She said Britain had agreed not to undercut the labour, regulatory and environmental standards it already upholds under EU law.
 "That's a big step forward," she said.

 Now, however, the two sides must agree a mechanism to allow them to respond if standards diverge after Brexit.

-Britain insists that it must be able to make its own laws in future and not necessarily follow new EU regulations.
-Brussels therefore wants a mechanism to impose penalties if this leaves EU firms at a disadvantage.
+Britain insists that it must be free to not follow new EU regulations.
+But Brussels wants a mechanism to impose penalties if this leaves EU firms at a disadvantage.

-On fishing, von der Leyen warned "the discussion is still very difficult".

-"We do not question the UK sovereignty on its own waters, but we asked for predictability and stability for our fishermen and our fisherwomen," she said.